 What we have already achieved

-All of our services are expected to deliver relevant Kent Environment Strategy priorities and contribute to corporate targets.
+- All of our services are expected to deliver relevant Kent Environment Strategy priorities and contribute to corporate targets.
 We review the environment policy annually and provide reports to senior managers regarding progress against the our environment targets.
-Find out more about the delivery of Kent-wide public sector targets in our Climate Local report (PDF, 1.4 MB).
+Find out more about the delivery of Kent-wide public sector targets in our environment strategy impact report.

 The Kent Environment Strategy